25 Freelance Statistics to Kick off Your Next Gig

-What it offers you, however, it independence.
+What it offers you, however, is independence.
 And aren’t we all fighting for that?

 These freelance statistics show that people want to be their own boss.
 They want flexibility and the option to choose what to work on.
-They want the freedom to develop their talents and hobbies in any way they find fitting.
+They want the freedom to develop their talents and hobbies in ways that suit them.